 It’s Good to Be Little

 Choosing to go small was a very conscious decision.
-For boating to be sustainable for me and y circumstances, I bought the smallest boat that would fulfill my needs.
-The more popular attitude is to buy the biggest boat one can afford and to maintain land-based lifestyles.
+For boating to be sustainable for me and my circumstances, I bought the smallest boat that would fulfill my needs.
+The more popular attitude seems to buy the biggest boat one can afford and to maintain land-based lifestyles.

 Many new boat owners are unprepared for the ongoing costs of keeping a boat maintained.
 The bigger the boat, the higher that is.
 I often see an inability of people to keep up.
 They spend their time and money on maintenance and moorage, rarely using the boat.
 There is also the person who lives aboard but doesn’t keep it in seaworthy enough condition to leave the dock.
 This was all unappealing to me.

 So, I went small.
 I do make choices and accept conditions that many would find unacceptable for themselves.
 Sacrifice can be relative.
 The payoff of sailing more and living within my means is worthwhile.
 My carbon footprint is smaller than the average American and far smaller than the average boater.

 Fast Forward to the Coronavirus Pandemic

 I was living at Point Hudson Marina in Port Townsend for the winter of 2019/20.
 The liveaboard moorage there was transient, and you are required to leave on May 1st to make room for the tourist season.
 When the pandemic fully arrived in March, and the lockdown ensued, options and communications became uncertain.